-Talk about how your product or service is sold in Europe, the US, the Far East, etc and you’ll find that your credibility and reputation significantly improves.
+Talk about how your product or service is sold abroad and you’ll find that your credibility and reputation significantly improves.

-More customers wanting more of your products – business surveyed said that exporting was responsible for increasing their productivity by 34% in the first year alone 3.
+More customers will want more of your products – business surveyed said that exporting was responsible for increasing their productivity by 34% in the first year alone3.